Howl-O-Scream: Event summary

+The event takes place during select nights in October, typically on the weekends.
+The event focuses on haunted houses, "scare zones," and live shows that pertain to a particular theme.

+The haunted houses or "scare mazes" are enclosed areas with storylines and highly themed decor.
+They lead guests through claustrophobic mazes with various features designed to startle and confuse, such as strobe lights and fog machines.

+Scare zones are similar to haunted houses, but are set in designated outdoor areas along main paths.
+Scare zones also feature specific themes and decor, and primarily focus on live scare actors startling guests in the area.

+The live shows are themed shows relating to Halloween and to scare mazes within the park.

+The lineup of haunted houses, scare zones, and live shows change every year, with new attractions being introduced as old ones retire.

 Year-by-year evolution

 Busch Gardens Tampa Bay

-The year 2000 saw the debut of Howl-O-Scream.
-The event replaced a smaller event called "Spooky Safari," expanding on an event oriented primarily toward younger children into one that offered Halloween-themed attractions, shows, and events for teens and adults as well.
+The year 1999 saw the debut of Howl-O-Scream at Busch Gardens Tampa Bay and Busch Gardens Williamsburg.
+Howl-O-Scream replaced a smaller and more family-oriented Halloween event called Spooky Safari at the Tampa Bay location.

-The debut event opened with four haunted experiences: two haunted houses, one haunted trail, and one haunt which would be characterized as a hay ride had it not been in a theme park.
-Shows included a celebrity appearance by Butch Patrick of The Munsters and the mentalist, The Amazing Kreskin.
+The debut event opened with four haunted experiences: two haunted houses, one haunted trail, and a hay ride.
+Shows included a celebrity appearance by Butch Patrick of The Munsters, and mentalist The Amazing Kreskin.
 There was one park-wide scare zone.
-The 1961 Cadillac hearse from TV's Dr. Paul Bearer's Creature Feature shows was also on display.
-In an effort to maintain its children's demographic, a "Monster Free Zone" was included, featuring face painting, arts and crafts and hay rides.
+The 1961 Cadillac hearse from Creature Feature was also on display.
+In an effort to maintain attendance from younger audiences, a "Monster Free Zone" was included, featuring face painting, arts and crafts, and hay rides.

-In 2001, Howl-O-Scream added new haunted mazes, scare zones, and shows, and re-positioned the event toward an older teen and young adult demographic.
-The park's "Land of the Dragons" children's area continued to offer fare for younger children.
+In 2001, Howl-O-Scream added new haunted mazes, scare zones, and shows, and further oriented the event toward an older teen and young adult demographic.
+The park's "Land of the Dragons" children's area continued to offer activities for younger children.
+There were five haunted houses, three scare zones, and two live shows.
+The shows were produced by the park.

-There were five haunted houses, with no carryovers from 2000.
-There were three scare zones, with one being the haunted trail from 2000.
-Two shows were produced by the park, replacing the celebrity shows of the year previous.
-This year scare zones were not listed on the park map, although there were three.

-In 2002, Howl-O-Scream featured six haunted houses, with only one holdover from the previous year.
-The same overall concept and demographic target was also retained.
-There were four scare zones: two holdovers and two new.
-The haunted trail was retired.
-The two shows were both holdovers from 2001.
+In 2002, Howl-O-Scream featured six haunted houses, four scare zones, and two live shows.

-The park further refined their formula for 2003, with a focus on furthering their backstory lines.
-There were four haunted houses and one haunted trail, for a total of five experiences: four from the previous year, one new house and with one from 2002 retiring.
-The scare zones were five, three from 2002 and two new.
-There were three shows: one holdover, and one new show, both produced by the park.
-The third was brought in by a vendor.
+The park further refined the event for 2003.
+There were four haunted houses, one haunted trail, five scare zones, and three live shows.
+Two shows were produced by the park, but the third show was brought in by a vendor.